 Yet what remains most endearing of all is the spontaneous and sincere kindness of Fogo’s residents, who seem to welcome every visitor as if they're the first.

 You can also see a photo of me here with the last remaining piece of the iceberg that sank the Titanic in 1912.
 Ah, island folklore...
 They say believing is good for the soul.

 To plan your trip, it's here.

 There are countless compelling reasons to plan a trip to this part of the country.
-And one more is on the horizon, with an Alt Hotel set to open its doors in St. John’s, Newfoundland.
+And one more: there is now an Alt Hotel in St. John’s, Newfoundland & Labrador.
 Alt Hotel Halifax is also a proud partner of Fogo Island Inn.